TengMCing/PhD/Thesis/03-chap3.html.md

 While observational data is frequently employed in training models for real-world applications, the data generating process of observational data often remains unknown, making computation for our target variable $D$ unattainable.
 Consequently, the computer vision models developed in this study were trained using synthetic data, including 80,000 training images and 8,000 test images.
 This approach provided us with precise label annotations.
 Additionally, it ensured a large and diverse training dataset, as we had control over the data generating process, and the simulation of the training data was relatively cost-effective.

 We have incorporated three types of residual departures of linear regression model in the training data, including non-linearity, heteroskedasticity and non-normality.
-All three departures can be summarised by the data generating process formulated as
+All three departures can be summarized by the data generating process formulated as

 $$
 \begin{aligned}